maureeungaro/home/_meson/meson.markdown

 <li> [p] proton fiducial cuts</li>
 </ul>

-On the right is a picture of the electron fiducial cuts in the DC2 plane. <br/><br/>
+On the right is a picture of the proton fiducial cuts in the DC2 plane. <br/><br/>

 Upcoming:<br/>
 <i>(y=done previously, n=not done)</i><br/><br/>